Add WordPress SSL and Move from HTTP to HTTPS

 Check out our YouTube Channel.

-When visiting your WordPress website, visitors share various data with you, regardless of whether they are making a purchase and providing payment details or just logging into your website.
-A secure connection must be established between your website’s server and the visitor’s browser to protect the transmitted data.
+When visiting your WordPress website, visitors share various data with you, whether they are making a purchase and providing payment details or just logging into your website.
+To protect the transmitted data, a secure connection must be established between your website’s server and the visitor’s browser.

 This is where SSL and HTTPS come into play.